hemraj-007/betacrew_client/README.md

 serverPort: Port number for the server connection.
 maxRetries: Maximum number of resend attempts for missing packets.
 resendTimeout: Time in milliseconds between resend attempts (with exponential backoff).

-🚀 Running the Application
-Start the Server
-Navigate to the betacrew_exchange_server directory and run: node main.js

-Run the Client
-In a separate terminal, navigate to the client directory and execute: node client.js

 📦 Output and Logs